ysora/stripenn/README.rst

   -s BOOLEAN_FLAG         Use this if system memory is low.  [default: False]

+**score**
-2) score: It calculates p-value and stripiness of given stripes on given 3D genome conformation data.
+:It calculates p-value and stripiness of given stripes on given 3D genome conformation data.
 It is useful to compare stripiness of given stripes in two datasets.

 Options:
   --cool TEXT             Path to cool file  [required]